Spring Creek, Brooklyn: Early development

 The Milford Street Landfill began operations in the 1930s, occupying much of the area where the Gateway Center now sits.
 The Milford Street Landfill was closed in 1950.
 This area later became known as the Vandalia Dunes due to its sandy landscape, and became a habitat for the Henslow's sparrow and other bird species.
 The South Shore Incinerator at Forbell Street and Wortman Avenue was dedicated on June 30, 1954, and the Pennsylvania and Fountain Avenue Landfills were opened in 1956 and 1961 respectively, on land previously earmarked for Spring Creek Park.
 Ash from the incinerator was used as additional fill for the marshes.
 A sewage treatment plant adjacent to Hendrix Creek was also opened around this time, while refuse was used to landfill the future Spring Creek Park.

 In spite of the new highway, Spring Creek Basin, as the area was then called, continued to remain undeveloped while other local areas were extensively built up.
-This was in part due to its remoteness from the city's focal points (such as Manhattan and Downtown Brooklyn), its distance away from the nearest rapid transit lines, the presence of the landfills, incinerator, and water treatment plant in the area, and noise from the nearby Idlewild Airport (now John F. Kennedy International Airport).
-A 1943 city profile called the area "Brooklyn's least populated district", with many streets remaining as mapped but not constructed.
+This was in part due to its remoteness from the city's focal points (such as Manhattan and Downtown Brooklyn), its distance away from the nearest rapid transit lines, the presence of the landfills, incinerator, and water treatment plant in the area, and noise from the nearby Idlewild Airport (since renamed as John F. Kennedy International Airport).
+A 1943 city profile called the area "Brooklyn's least populated district", with many paper streets remaining as mapped but not constructed.
 Smoke and odor from the incinerator and landfills, meanwhile, were reported to extend to the Queens neighborhoods of Howard Beach and Ozone Park.
 The remoteness of the area led it to be used as an illegal dumping ground for waste.
 The territory, particularly the landfills, is also said to have been used for dumping corpses, most notably by Murder, Inc. and the Gambino crime family; human remains from modern incidents have been unearthed as recently as 2013.